bsu-cs222-spring25-dll/Final-Project-TeamG/README.md

 ### Iteration 2
-This iteraion was implemention of test classes and a package that were created for menu displays for the program.
+This iteration was implemention of test classes and a package that were created for menu displays for the program.

 Test Classes Created:
 - <p> PlayerChoiceMenuTest (A menu that pops up for the player to pick a character within the selection provided.) <br>